Spherinder

 In four-dimensional geometry, the spherinder, or spherical cylinder or spherical prism, is a geometric object, defined as the Cartesian product of a 3-ball (or solid 2-sphere) of radius r1 and a line segment of length 2r2:

 Like the duocylinder, it is also analogous to a cylinder in 3-space, which is the Cartesian product of a disk with a line segment.
+It is a rotatope and a toratope.

 It can be seen in 3-dimensional space by stereographic projection as two concentric spheres, in a similar way that a tesseract (cubic prism) can be projected as two concentric cubes, and how a circular cylinder can be projected into 2-dimensional space as two concentric circles.

-Relation to other shapes

-In 3-space, a cylinder can be considered intermediate between a cube and a sphere.
-In 4-space there are three intermediate forms between the tesseract and the hypersphere.
-Altogether, they are the: